unshiftio/liferaft/README.md

 `leave`             | Node has been removed from the cluster.
 `join`              | Node has been added to the cluster.
 `end`               | This Raft instance has ended.
+`initialize`        | The node has been fully initialized.

 ### LifeRaft.promote()